 In that case, you are generally not required to submit an expert statement with your request.
 If it later transpires that another expert statement is required, you will be notified as soon as possible by email.

-Complete a statement of hindrance request form.
 The university will handle your request strictly in accordance with the privacy regulations (GDPR).
 Your data will only be seen by members of the BSA committee and its secretariat.

 Be on time

 Your request for a statement of hindrance must be submitted no later than 15 July.
 Keep in mind that it can take some time to arrange an expert statement.